About the office

 Strengthening the undergraduate experience

-Steven Dandaneau is the university’s vice provost for undergraduate studies.
-He helps advance the university’s goals for an outstanding undergraduate educational experience, a key theme identified in the K-State 2025 strategic plan to become a top 50 public research university by 2025.
+The Office of Undergraduate Studies helps advance the university’s goals for an outstanding undergraduate educational experience, a key theme identified in the K-State 2025 strategic plan to become a top 50 public research university by 2025.
 Goals include:

 - Building a connected, diverse, empowered, engaged, participatory culture of learning and excellence.